ewasm/testnet/clang.md

 cmake -DLLVM_EXPERIMENTAL_TARGETS_TO_BUILD=WebAssembly -DLLVM_TARGETS_TO_BUILD= ..
 ```

-Lastly, call `make` as usual:
+Lastly, call `cmake` as usual:

 ```sh
 cmake --build .
 ```

-At the end of the (long) build the binaries will be in `bin`.
+At the end of the build process the binaries will be in `bin`.
 Feel free to add that to your `PATH` for ease of use.

 ## Install Binaryen